sumanyurosha/udacity-secure-and-private-ai/60DaysOfUdacity.md

 3. Also implemented Fixed Precision Encoding technique to deal with the floating point gradients in real problems.
 4. Now working on the Final Project.

+#Day 34:
+3rd August, 2019
+1. Started working on lesson 9, Encrypted Deep Learning.
+2. It is the last lesson of this course and will be very excited to finish it up :-P